OmicsML/SpatialCTD/README.md

 ##  The official repository for "SpatialCTD: a large-scale TME spatial transcriptomic dataset to evaluate cell type deconvolution for immuno-oncology"

-## NEWS
-* [05/2023] Human Kidney dataset in SpatialCTD v1 is released!
-* [04/2023] Human Lung and Liver datasets in SpatialCTD v1 are released!

 ## GNNDeconvolver Installation and Running